 ETH 2.0 is closer than ever.
-A novelty that promises to revolutionize the crypto world with an evolution that, it is claimed, brings with it an Ethereum that in many respects will be simpler than its predecessor.
+A novelty that promises to revolutionize the crypto world with an evolution that, it is claimed, brings with it an Ethereum that, in many respects, will be simpler than its predecessor.

 Current Ethereum users will not notice the difference as both versions will coexist for a considerable time as, as those responsible for the Ethereum Foundation assured, phase two consists of a solid long-term project.

-In this regard, Justin Drake, from the Ethereum Foundation, assured it is even very likely that there will be a 3.0 upgrade to solve any problems that may arise.
+In this regard, Justin Drake, from the Ethereum Foundation, assured that it is even very likely that there will be a 3.0 upgrade to solve any problems that may arise.

 Name | Release date | Block no. or Beacon Chain epoch |